TiarkRompf/lms-clean/doc/main/scala/lms/core/traversal.md

 The basic idea for DCE is like this.
 We track 2 categories of `Backend.Sym`s, the *live* and *reach* sets.
 1. The reach set is the set of nodes (or Syms of the nodes) that are reachable via hard-dependencies.
 It includes both data dependencies and control dependencies.
-2. The live set is the set of nodes (or Syms of the nodes) that are needed only via data dependencies.
+2. The live set is the set of nodes (or `Backend.Sym`s of the nodes) that are needed only via data dependencies.

 Then we run three steps for DCE:
 1. Collect reach set and live set.
 The two sets are initialized via block result and block effects.
 Then